Five Acre Mother Orchard

 Please complete the volunteer form below including the date(s) that you plan to attend!

-We eat lunch for 30 minutes between sessions.
+We take a lunch for 30 minutes between sessions.
 You can definitely sign up for both sessions and stay the whole day with us - we like that.

 Please bring a water bottle, sunscreen, and a lunch if you plan to eat between working sessions.
 Wear a hat, gloves, sturdy shoes and long pants.
 There is poison oak on the property; while it is limited to certain areas (and we're working to remove it entirely) it is best to be covered for protection and know how to identify it.